 - Writers who are invited to submit are NOT eligible.

 The editors' decision is final and will be announced in each issue.
 If you have any questions, please don’t hesitate to contact us: email@example.com.

 Chautauqua welcomes unsolicited submissions of poetry, fiction, and creative nonfiction from February 15 to April 15 and from August 15 to November 15.
-The theme for the 2015 issue of Chautauqua is “Privacy and Secrets.”
-How do we cultivate and protect our private lives and innermost selves?
+The theme for the 2016 issue of Chautauqua is “Americana."
+See our submissions link for more detailed information.

 The editors actively solicit writing, regardless of genre, that expresses the values of Chautauqua Institution: meaningful inquiry into questions of personal, social, political, spiritual, and aesthetic importance.